nteract/vdom/docs/design-patterns.md

   )
 ```

-The user of the component only has to know how to call `happiness` with their level of happiness:
+The user of the component only needs to call it with a level of happiness from 0 to 100.

 ```python
 happiness(96)